inuimasataka/inuimasatakainfo/README.md

 # Masataka INUI
 (Studying Indo-Tibetan Tantric Buddhism at the University of Tokyo.
 A Buddhist Monk of Koyasan Shingon Sect.
 Specialising in rJe tsong kha pa studies related to Pañcakrama.)

 ## Vision
 Through the study of Buddhism, especially Tantric teachings on suffering and death, to construct transformative views of life and death for humanity, and to build a more stable human mind and a global environment that supports the well-being of all living beings.

-## Research Goal
+## Research Goals
-(1) To reveal Indo-Tibetan Tantric Buddhism, especially how the lineage, the teachings, and the practices were inherited in the Gelug school in Tibet, based on the interdisciplinary methodologies of Buddhist studies and other studies related to the human mind.
-To clarify how this tradition has been handed down from multiple perspectives, such as thought and practice.
+(1) Tantric Buddhism: To reveal Indo-Tibetan Tantric Buddhism, especially how the lineage, the teachings, and the practices were inherited in the Gelug school in Tibet, based on the interdisciplinary methodologies of Buddhist studies and other studies related to the human mind.
+To clarify how the tradition of rnal ʼbyor bla na med paʼi rgyud has been handed down from multiple perspectives, such as thought and practice.
 In addition, its success or failure must be evaluated from the perspective of whether or not it contributes to the attainment of Buddhahood.

-(2) In order to fully conduct the above research, it is necessary to examine how logic has been formed and utilised in Indo-Tibetan Buddhism, how the view of Śūnyatā, or sTong pa nyid has been developed in the Indian Buddhist philosophical schools, including Prasangika-Madhyamaka, or dBu ma thal ‘gyur pa, how they were understood, how they were accepted, interpreted and passed on by Tibetan Buddhist monks, and how they were utilised in esoteric monasticism.
+(2) Śūnyatā Thought: To reveal how the view of śūnyatā, or stong pa nyid has been developed in the Indian Buddhist philosophical schools, including *Prasangika, or dBu ma thal ‘gyur pa, how they were understood, how they were accepted, interpreted and passed on by Tibetan Buddhist monks, and how they were utilised in esoteric monasticism.

-(3) In relation to the above, to analyse the logics constructed by Indo-Tibetan Buddhism and to use their structure in building computer and AI algorithms, as well as in education through dialogue.
+(3) Logic: In order to fully conduct the above research, to examine how logic has been formed and utilised in Indo-Tibetan Buddhism.
+To analyse the logics constructed by Indo-Tibetan Buddhism and to use their structure in building computer and AI algorithms, as well as in education through dialogue.

-(4) To build up a database of the texts such as Tripitaka and the audio recordings of the lectures of the lamas in Tibetan Buddhism, in order to fully carry out the above studies.
+(4) Knowledge Preservation: To build up a database of the texts such as Tripitaka and the audio recordings of the lectures of the lamas in Tibetan Buddhism, in order to fully carry out the above studies.
+Furthermore, to create in virtual reality the worldviews that are visualised in the bskyed rim.
+To use augmented reality to preserve the spiritual culture of various regions, which is being lost.

-(5) To widely integrate the above studies with the knowledge of other religions, literature, art, history, society, life and death and other spiritual activities of humankind, to analyse spirituality and its narratives that precede thought and religion, and to seek ways of solidarity, dialogue and cooperation among human beings.
+(5) Spirituality: To widely integrate the above studies with the knowledge of other religions, literature, art, history, society, life and death and other spiritual activities of humankind, to analyse spirituality and its narratives that precede thought and religion, and to seek ways of solidarity, dialogue and cooperation among human beings.
 To explore the relationship between spiritual states such as happiness, suffering and care, which human beings can satisfy through mutual relationships, and individual states of mind such as compassion and altruism, and to propose a state of human society that is considered to be happy for each of them.

-(6) To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine and neurology.
+(6) Spiritual Security: To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine and neurology.
 To devise a method of spiritual security using the rnal 'byor bla na med pa'i rgyud method of practice based on these considerations.

-(7) In relation to the above, to investigate the diversity and inclusive environment of the Indo-Pacific and Buddhist worlds, especially the inclusive environment surrounding dialogue and thought, and to contribute to the future peace-building of human society in terms of language, dialogue, logic, law, philosophy, thought and spirituality.
+(7) Peacebuilding: In relation to the above, to investigate the diversity and inclusive environment of the Indo-Pacific and Buddhist worlds, especially the inclusive environment surrounding dialogue and thought, and to contribute to the future peace-building of human society in terms of language, dialogue, logic, law, philosophy, thought and spirituality.
 In this process, it is necessary to analyse the narratives in terms of what is told and what is not about suffering.

 ## Mission